time-palominodb/PalominoClusterTool/README.md

 How to Use It
 =============

-   1. Allocate cluster nodes, ensure root@node is available to your Management machine
+   1. Allocate cluster nodes, ensure passwordless SSH user with sudo is available to your Management machine.
-   1. On your Management machine, collect all database-related packages
+   2. Decide your distribution, cluster configuration software, and database architecture.
-   1. Decide your distribution, cluster configuration software, and database architecture
+   3. Enter [ConfigManager]/[Distribution] directory, edit INI and YAML files (this will take the longest time).
-   1. Enter [ConfigManager]/[Distribution] directory, edit INI and YAML files
+   4. Ask PalominoClusterTool to generate your cluster.
-   1. Ask PalominoClusterTool to generate your cluster
+   5. Join the mailing list and IRC channels to report errors or concerns.

 What is it?